 - 1 tablespoon ginger minced

 - 4 fried eggs

 - chili flakes for garnish

 - Chop 1 bunch of scallions, keeping the whites and green tops separated.
 Heat ½ cup oil in a large saute pan over medium heat.
 Add the white parts of the green onions and reduce the heat to low.
 Continue to simmer for 5 minutes, stirring frequently.
-Add 1 tbsp minced ginger, 1 tbsp minced garlic, 1 Thai chile, and the green tops of the scallions and simmer for another 3-4 minutes or until aromatic.
+Add 1 tablespoon minced ginger, 1 tablespoon minced garlic, 1 Thai chile, and the green tops of the scallions and simmer for another 3-4 minutes or until aromatic.

 **Helpful tips and common mistakes

 To make these scallion oil noodles, all you need are some basic ingredients including scallions, ginger, garlic, soy sauce, rice vinegar, sugar, white pepper, and Thai chile.
 Once you make the sauce, all you have to do is cook some noodles and fry some eggs.
 You can even make the scallion oil several days in advance and toss it together with the noodles right before serving.

 Let's jump right in.
 For the scallion oil, simmer the white ends of the scallions in oil for about 5 minutes on low heat.
 You want to keep the heat on low to prevent the scallions from burning.
 Once they become aromatic, add the green tops of the scallions, ginger, garlic, and Thai chile.
 Feel free to add more chile if you want more heat.
 Continue to simmer the oil for about 4 minutes, stirring occasionally.